Apply

 What are the photo requirements for an IDP?

-The IDP passport-style photograph follows the international travel-document standard: a 2-inch by 2-inch (51mm × 51mm) color image, taken within the past 6 months, showing the head and shoulders against a plain white or off-white background, with a neutral facial expression, eyes open and visible, no head coverings except for religious purposes, and no eyeglasses regardless of prescription strength.
+The photo follows the familiar passport standard: a recent color image showing the head and shoulders against a plain white or off-white background, neutral expression, eyes open and visible, no head coverings except for religious purposes, and no eyeglasses.
+Even lighting matters as much as composition: shadows across the face or background are the most common reason a photo fails review.

-Practical tip from 20+ years of application review: smartphone photos taken against a plain white wall, in indirect natural light, with the photographer two arm-lengths back from the subject, pass the spec consistently.
-Indoor flash photographs almost always fail for reflection and shadow.
+A practical tip from years of application review: a smartphone photo taken against a plain white wall, in indirect natural light, with the photographer a couple of arm-lengths back, passes consistently.
+Indoor flash photos usually fail on reflections and shadows, and there is no need to pay for studio photos when a white wall does the job.

 How do I scan my driver's license for an IDP application?

-Do I need to provide proof of residence?
+Do I need a passport, ID card, or proof of residence?

 What happens if my documents are rejected?